 FFO is computed in accordance with the definition adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT").
 NAREIT defines FFO as GAAP net income or loss adjusted to exclude net gains from sales of depreciated real estate assets and GAAP extraordinary items, and to include depreciation and amortization expense from real estate assets and other specified non-cash items, including the pro rata share of such adjustments of unconsolidated subsidiaries.
-FFO and FFO per diluted share are used by management, investors and analysts to facilitate meaningful comparisons of operating performance between periods and among our peers because it excludes the effect of real estate depreciation and amortization and net gains on sales, which are based on historical costs and implicitly assume that the value of real estate diminishes predictably over time, rather than fluctuating based on existing market conditions.
-FFO does not represent cash generated from operating activities and is not necessarily indicative of cash available to fund cash requirements and should not be comparable to similarly titled measures employed by other companies.
+FFO and FFO per diluted share are used by management, investors and analysts to facilitate meaningful comparisons of operating performance between periods and among our peers because it excludes the effect of real estate depreciation and mortization and net gains on sales, which are based on historical costs and implicitly assume that the value of real estate dimin ishes predictably over time, rather than fluctuating based on existing market conditions.
+FFO does not represent cash generated from operating activities and is not necessarily indicative of cash available to fund cash requirements and should not be considered as an alternative to net income as a performance measure or cash flows as a liquidity measure.
+FFO may not be comparable to similarly titled measures employed by other companies.
 The calculations of both the numerator and denominator used in the computation of income per share are disclosed in Note 15 - Income per Share, in the notes to our consolidated financial statements on page 153 of this Annual Report on Form 10-K.